TÜRKÇE

 TRANSPORT POLICY OF THE EUROPEAN UNION:

-The transport policy of the European Union aims to enhance the operation of the internal market via providing safe, secure, efficient and environmentally friendly transport services.
+The transport policy of the European Union aims to enhance the operation of the internal market by providing safe, secure, efficient and environmentally friendly transport services.

 EU transport policies aim at fostering clean, safe and efficient travel throughout Europe, underpinning the internal market of goods and the right of citizens to travel freely throughout the EU.
-Within this context, transport policy priorities are defined as follows: setting up balanced structures of transport among different modes, improving intermodality and interconnections and overcoming bottlenecks.
+Within this context, transport policy priorities are defined as follows: ensuring a balanced distribution among different modes, improving intermodality and interconnections and overcoming bottlenecks.

-Since users constitute the focal point of the transport policy and there is a need for the sustainability of the transport services; common, uniform and mandatory implementations have been put into force through the adoption of new legislation in the area of road safety, passenger rights, social aspects and working conditions of the sector, decreasing negative environmental effects.
+Since users constitute the focal point of the transport policy and there is a need for the sustainability of the transport services; common, harmonised and binding legislation has been put into force through the adoption of new legislation in the area of road safety, passenger rights, social aspects and working conditions of the sector, decreasing negative environmental effects.

 According to the Treaty of Rome, transport is one of the areas for which common policies have to be adopted (Article 3, paragraph (e) of the Treaty).
 Transport Policy is in the center of the idea of a fully liberalized internal market and of the idea of the freedom of travel.